Many people want to start a clothing line or clothing brand. After all, how difficult could it be?

 Why: To build exposure over the holidays

-Who: Partner with complimentary clothing brand
+Who: Partner with complementary clothing brand

 What: To open a pop-up store